JorgeDazzi/ShortestSubstring/README.md

 Shortest Substring
 ======

-Find the shortest substring that contains all of the characters within s
+Finding the shortest substring that contains all of the characters within s

 Solution described